 In the most general sense, the events framework is simply a way of binding arbitrary events with handlers.
 The events are identified by a unique string that can be used to bind handlers to them.
-For example, if the following logic is executed by your plugin at startup time, def handler(event): print event.info events.bind('some_event', 'my_handler', handler) '''
+For example, if the following logic is executed by your plugin at startup time,

+'''

+from girder import events

+def handler(event):

+print event.info

+events.bind('some_event', 'my_handler', handler)

+'''